alexandredenes/moleculer-net/README.md

 ## Download

-Clone or download this repository and open moleculer-net.sln solution.
+Clone or download this repository and open moleculer-net.sln solution (Visual Studio 2017).
 Packaging will be available soon